diogobenica/dotfiles/README.md

 My personal dotfiles.
 It's more like a backup for me.
 So, use it by your own risk! :)
 It works on my MacBook and there is some things specially for Macs, so be careful when copying to your own dotfile.

+- Installs many apps via brew and cask (see setup/brew)
+- Install ruby via rvm
-Configuration for Homebrew, iTerm2, RVM and Spectacle.
+- Configuration for Homebrew, iTerm2, RVM and Spectacle.
-Copy the ColorPicker app.
+- Copy the ColorPicker and blueutil app.

 The auto installer backups all your dotfiles in user directory (~/) into a folder called "dotfiles_old"